Board of Young Professionals

 Q: When can I join?

 A: Now!
 Recruitment of new members is ongoing and occurs throughout the year.
 You and your friends may join at any time!
-Please contact Edith Avila Olea if you have any additional questions about membership.
+Please call 815-723-3405 with any questions.

 Q: I don’t have time to be a member.
 Can I come to the social events?